A Therapist’s Guide to Deep Tissue Massage

 Once you’ve decided a deep tissue course is your next move, the enrollment process can feel like its own challenge.
 Let’s break it down into clear, manageable steps so you can get from application to acceptance without the stress.
 Think of this as your roadmap to starting a career you’re passionate about.
 Following these steps will help you stay organized and confident as you move forward.

-Research and Shortlist Your Top Programs
+Step 1: Research and Shortlist Programs

 Start by exploring programs that align with your career goals.
 Look at the curriculum, the instructors’ backgrounds, and the program length.
 Some intensive programs might take around eight months to complete, while others offer more flexible, part-time schedules.
 Create a simple list or spreadsheet to compare your top three to five choices, noting tuition costs, application deadlines, and what makes each one stand out.
 If your goal is to master a specific, proven system, you might look for specialized training like our in-house DEEP Academy, which is built on a consistent, fascia-first methodology.

-Gather Your Documents and Confirm You Qualify
+Step 2: Gather Your Documents and Confirm Eligibility

 Before you can apply, you’ll need to meet a few basic requirements.
 Most massage therapy programs require you to be at least 18 years old with a high school diploma or GED.
 You’ll also likely need to pass a criminal background check.
 Many schools also ask for a current CPR certification, which you can easily get through organizations like the American Red Cross.
 Gather all your essential documents, like your transcripts and ID, and keep them in a dedicated folder.
 Getting everything in order now will make the application process much smoother when you’re ready to submit.